microsoft/FluidFramework/build-tools/packages/build-cli/README.md

 ```
 <!-- commandsstop -->

+## Developer notes

+This package outputs its build files to `lib/` instead of `dist/` like most of our other packages.
+The reason is that
+oclif uses the lib folder by convention, and there are oclif bugs that can be avoided by putting stuff in lib.
+See the
+PR here for an example: <https://github.com/microsoft/FluidFramework/pull/12155>

 ## Trademark

 This project may contain Microsoft trademarks or logos for Microsoft projects, products, or services.
 Use of these trademarks